 Use a coach or mentor

 In your networks, find somebody who would be prepared to give you this outside, unbiased perspective on your career development, and be there for advice and guidance when required.
-A good mentor would be someone who is more senior than you in their career, who has perhaps taken a similar path but who isn't someone directly involved with your day to day work.
+A good mentor would be someone who is more senior than you in their career, who has perhaps taken a similar path from manager to director, but who isn't someone directly involved with your day to day work.

 Mentors can be anyone from an ex-manager or former colleague through to your parents or former teachers.
 The 'Paymentsense Mentor Survey' found that good mentoring helped with: